Connect with us

 Shah Alam, Selangor.

-Following the lead, Labuan officially became the second federal territory of Malaysia come 16 April 1984, while Putrajaya joined as the third, and as of 2024, final federal territory of Malaysia in 2001.
+Following the lead, Labuan officially became the second federal territory of Malaysia on 16 April 1984, while Putrajaya joined as the third, and as of 2026, the final federal territory of Malaysia in 2001.

-Despite the differing anniversary dates of Labuan with that of Kuala Lumpur and Putrajaya, the holiday is maintained and celebrated on 1 February yearly, due to the significance.
+Despite the differing anniversary dates of Labuan from those of Kuala Lumpur and Putrajaya, the holiday is maintained and celebrated on 1 February yearly, due to its significance.
 In Malaysian history, 1 February 1948 signified the day the Federation of Malaya was formed, also known as British Malaya.

 22950013